hampoelz/Digi4School2Pdf/README.md

 __❗ Should be fixed in v0.1.2. *If the problem persists please create an issue.*__

 ## Disclaimer
-This project is for educational purposes only and it's illegal to download and/or use the generated PDF-files.
+This project is for **private/educational use only** and it is **illegal to share, print and / or publish** the generated PDF files.
+You may only download and use books that you own.
+Once you **lose the right** to use the books, **all related files must be deleted**.

 ## Screenshots
 ![image](https://raw.githubusercontent.com/hampoelz/Digi4School2Pdf/main/screenshots/(1)%20view%20books.png)